ChigozieCO/aws-bootcamp-cruddur-2023/journal/week6-7.md

       }
   }
 ```

-The below command was used to create the service through the cli
+I could then use the below command to create the service through the cli

 ```sh
 aws ecs create-service --cli-input-json file://aws/json/service-backend-flask.json
 ```

+Healthy container

 # Install Sessions Manager